sankalpsrv/Schematise/README.md

 <img src = "./Flowchart.png" alt="A flowchart showing the different components of the programm which flows from Templates through to Part 1 where a combined XML is generated, and Part 2 where it is validated">

+### Ethical considerations

+- App shall provide a disclaimer before executing and at the generated results in each case regarding the results not constituting legal advice.
+- No user data will be sought or stored in any place.
+The database integration will store the inference results for each statute.

+### Resource constraints
+I am working on a Cloud GPU when testing "local inferencing" via Llama2, and I am attempting to work with quantised models at this stage.
+However, OpenAI seems to provide a much more feasible deployment scenario.
+I will expand on capacities later, if required and for fine-tuning, such as by availing Azure.

+For the purposes of **app showcase** I intend on deploying via Cloud GPU, to the extent possible.
+Alternatively, will run on OpenAI as it is already integrated in the LangChain workflow.

+### LLMs being compared
+HuggingFace's Transformers library will be made use of, in addition to Azure or any other comparable compute resources provider.

+- Llama (useful because of its Grammars implementation) I have been able to generate similar output from Llama's 13b and 7b models via few-shot prompting.
+- GPT
+I am using GPT3.5 for some idea testing and it has been delivering results consistently so far.
+I have shared these in my [notebook on the GitHub repository](www.github.com/sankalpsrv/Schematise/blob/main/Notebook-of-approaches/LangChain_FewShot.ipynb)

+The following models will be considered later, if required
+- Mixtral 7b instruct fine tuned
+- BERT models
+  - LegalBert (However, [this paper](https://www.sciencedirect.com/science/article/abs/pii/S0267364923000742) suggests that auto-encoding models perform lesser than autoregressive ones on this task)
+  - InLegalBert (shown to perform better on Indian laws)

 # TO-DOs

 [Successful] Make a draft version of the app for review at the Hackday which will work on a representative set and generate compliances in Markdown/Text format.